Hyperbolic Fracton Model, Subsystem Symmetry and Holography III: Extension to Generic Tessellations: Hyperbolic Tessellations

-In the main body of this work,we shall focus on the class of tessellations with $q > 3$.
-As Sec.~\ref{app:q=3} will discuss, models on hyperbolic tessellations with $q=3$ are strongly constrained and have a different behavior from other tesselation.
-The construction of our lattices follows a set of \textit{inflation rules}~\cite{BoylePhysRevX.10.011009}, growing the lattice layer-by-layer ($k=1, 2, \ldots$) from a central polygon, denoted $\sigma$, as depicted in Figure~\ref{fig:lattice}.
+The construction of our lattices \lu{for $q>3$} follows a set of \textit{inflation rules}~\cite{BoylePhysRevX.10.011009}, growing the lattice layer-by-layer ($k=1, 2, \ldots$) from a central polygon, denoted $\sigma$, as depicted in Figure~\ref{fig:lattice}.
 To formalize the construction, we classify the polygons and vertices at each layer based on their connectivity to the preceding layer: \begin{itemize} \item $\alpha$-polygons: They share a single vertex with polygons of the previous layer. \item $\beta$-polygons: They share two vertices with polygons of the previous layer. \item $X$-vertices: They connect polygons in the new layer to one polygon in the previous layer. \item $Y$-vertices: They connect polygons in the new layer to two polygons in the previous layer. \end{itemize} The inflation rules $\tau$ specify how $\alpha$- and $\beta$-polygons at a given layer generate a sequence of descendant polygons in the next layer, therefore ensuring that the symmetries of the tessellations are preserved at each step~\cite{BoylePhysRevX.10.011009}:

 where $r = (q-4)/2$.
 The inflation process can be described by an inflation matrix $\mathbf{M}_{\tau}$ discussed in detail in the following, whose eigenvalues dictate the exponential growth rate of the number of polygons and vertices.